andrewmcodes/andrewm.codes/src/_posts/articles/2020-11-22-ruby-s-shovel-method-digging-deeper-5hfm.md

 ## Back to code review

 Just because you _can_ do it doesn't mean you should!
-The readability of swapping the shovel operator with the {% raw %}`Array# push`{% endraw %} method is the right call in my opinion.
+The readability of swapping the shovel operator with the `Array# push` method is the right call in my opinion.
 The change got a green check of approval from me.

 But, I couldn't resist sharing my blursed example.
 Hopefully it makes you grin as well.